 The chemistry of bringing together soloist-calibre musicians (by 2019 there had been 55 of them), who may never have played ensemble with their festival colleagues before, and who may not indeed have played parts of the festival repertoire before, was quickly noted as giving every performance a rare and exciting vibrancy.

 James felt that by marking the 190th anniversary of Beethoven’s death in 2017, Whittington’s ‘single composer’ USP was reaching a natural climax.

 That year already established new markers with an open-air recital in the woods of nearby Chirk Castle in partnership with the National Trust, and the audience still further increased with a live webcast of the Thursday concert to an international reach of over 5,000.

 2018 then set a new course with “Fantasia on a British theme”, with six concerts of British music, including an hour of Scottish folk with Donald Grant.

-This theme will be picked up again in 2020 with “Folklassical”, a programme exploring the traditional genres which inspired the classical composers.
+It was intended that this theme would be picked up again in 2020 with “Folklassical”, a programme exploring the traditional genres which inspired the classical composers.
 Due to the global pandemic, this series of concerts had to be cancelled.